Mister Sinister: Publication history

-In the 2019 mini-series Powers of X, it is revealed that several years before the present-day, one of the Sinister clones created possessed an X-gene, making him a mutant like the X-Men.
+In the 2019 mini-series Powers of X, it is revealed that several years before the present-day, one of the clones Sinister created possessed an X-gene, making him a mutant like the X-Men.
 This mutant Sinister assumed leadership of the community of Sinister clones and seems to be the surviving version who operates today.
 The same mini-series involved Mr. Sinister joining the new mutant community of the island Krakoa, and joining its ruling Quiet Council alongside Magneto, Professor X, Apocalypse, and others.

+The 2023 series Immortal X-Men established that the original Nathaniel Essex was murdered by Sherlock Holmes / Mystique in 1895.
+Before his death he created four clones to research paths to Machine Dominionhood independent of one another, whom Mystique's wife Destiny (Irene Adler) ensured would survive to adulthood.
+The clone branded with (♦️) continued to operate as Minister Sinister, while two others, branded with (♣️) and (♠️) respectively, became Doctor Stasis who researched various ways to post-Humanity and Orbis Stellaris who abandoned Earth and ventured into space to research alien technologies.
+The fourth clone with the (♥️) was of his late wife Rebecca who became a magical user called Mother Righteous.
+The male clones were unaware of one another for a long time, and each believed themselves to be the original Nathaniel, with no memory of dying and being cloned.
+In different possible futures, each had eventually succeeded in ascending to categorical godhood as a Dominion, only to be blocked and had their progress harvested by the A.I. imprint of the original Essex, who thus retroactively brought itself into existence as Enigma, a universal-level godlike intelligence existing outside space and time.